ga-wdi-boston/python-vs-ruby-study/README.md

 -   Declare variables in Python
 -   Create lists
+-   Create Dictionaries
--   Write basic loops for created lists
+-   Write basic loops for created lists and dictionaries
 -   Create functions in Python using correct syntax
 -   Wrtie strings using Python in interpolation